Koch's Criminal Justice Agenda:

 Originally launched through the Texas Public Policy Foundation, Right on Crime has been championed by politicians and organizations funded by Koch's network.
 While some collaborators are predictable, including the American Legislative Exchange Council and free-market think tanks, others include the National Association of Criminal Defense Lawyers.
 The NACDL's White Collar Crime Project began right around the time Koch Industries began covertly funding them.
 The NACDL appears to have spent a decade lobbying on matters directly impacting Koch Industries without disclosing their funding from Koch.

-Despite how little information is Koch's secretive donor seminars, nearly all of the politicians, and organizations involved in the Mens Rea reforms have also attended Koch’s secretive seminars.
+Despite how little information is known about Koch's secretive donor seminars, nearly all of the politicians, and organizations involved in the Mens Rea reforms can be seen to have attended at least one.
 Incidentally, the funding they have received from Koch and the Freedom Partners Chamber of Commerce has skyrocketed.

 Privatizing Reentry: Of the Prisons, by the Prisons